iNihilistx/RascalShell/README.md

 <div>
   <p1>
-  Developed for my Computer Science degrees Final Year Project.
+  Developed for my Final Year Computer Science Project.
 This reverse shell does something unique by implementing a command center through the use of the customtkinter library.
 Packaged along with this shell are two client projects.
 CLI - Allows for the standard reverse shell functionality for executing commands and flying under the radar.
 GUI - Allows the shell to function more like a remote machine handler.
 This project uses a mixture of GUI development, encryption and socket programming using the OOP paradigm.

 ## ❗ Disclaimer: